What are the Two Types of Sexual Harassment?

 Did You Experience Sexual Harassment at Work?

 If you are concerned that you have experienced sexual harassment at work, immediately consult with an employment law attorney to discuss your situation.
-The are many kinds of sexual harassment in the workplace, and you should not let such an act ruin your career and livelihood.
+The are many types of sexual harassment in the workplace, and you should not let such an act ruin your career and livelihood.
 At Rod Smith Law PLLC, we offer everyone a free initial consultation to help them understand what their options could be for taking legal action.

 When you meet with one of our attorneys, you can tell us about your concerns in strict confidentiality.
 If your claim sounds like something we can help you pursue, we’ll inform you of the ways in which Rod Smith Law PLLC can help you proceed with legal action.